 Native to Brazil.
 Probably the hardiest bauhinia.
 Often with twisting, leaning trunk and picturesque angled branches.
 Growing 20 ft. tall and wide, it makes good canopy for patio.
 Short, sharp thorns at branch joints.
 Narrow-petaled, creamy white flowers are 3 in. wide, appear from spring into summer.
 Deep green leaves have more pointed lobes than others.

-Native to India, China.
-The plant is hardy to 22°F/–6°C. Most frequently planted bauhinia.
-Inclined to grow as a many-stemmed shrub, but if staked and pruned, becomes an attractive 20–35 ft. tree.
-Wonderful show of light pink to orchid purple, broad-petaled, 2–3-in.-wide flowers, usually winter into spring; spectacular street tree where spring is reliably and steadily warm.
+Native to India and China.
+The plant is hardy to 22°F/–6°C. The most frequently planted bauhinia, it is inclined to grow as a many-stemmed shrub, but if staked and pruned, becomes an attractive 20–35 ft. tree.
+Wonderful show of light pink to orchid purple, broad-petaled, 2–3-in.-wide flowers, usually winter into spring; a spectacular street tree where spring is reliably and steadily warm.
 Light green, broad lobed leaves generally drop in midwinter.
-After bloom, it produces huge crop of messy-looking beans; trim them off if you wish (trimming brings new growth earlier).
+After bloom, it produces a huge crop of messy-looking beans; trim them off if you wish (trimming brings new growth earlier).
 ‘Candida’ is white-blossomed but otherwise identical to the species.

 Umbrella-like growth habit to 20 ft. high and wide.
 Flowers bloom from late fall to spring and are shaped like some orchids; they are much larger (5 1/2–6 in.wide) than those of other bauhinias.
 Colors range from cranberry maroon through purple and rose to orchid pink, often in same blossom.
 Gray-green leaves tend to drop off around bloom time, but this partly deciduous tree does not lose all of its foliage.
 This is the city tree of Hong Kong.